stormchaserroleplaying/stormchaserRPG/Talents/Ranger/index.md

 When you [Take Cover](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Cover/), you can also attempt to [Hide](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Stealth/Hide/) as part of the same action.
 Also, you can't be tracked by nonmagical means, unless you choose to leave a trail.

+If you have the [Natural Explorer](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Ranger/Knacks/#Natural-Explorer) knack, you can extend this benefit to up to 6 other creatures of your choice while they stay within 60 feet of you.

 ### Feral Senses

 <div style="margin-top:-10px;"></div>